DannyCamacho/academic_assistant_llm/README.md

     Set up the Chroma collection: The first time you run the script, it will create a new Chroma collection to store the embeddings.
 You can modify the create_collection function to use a different collection name.

-    Input file: Place your large academic text in a file (e.g., output_file.txt).
+    Input file: Place your large academic text in a file (e.g., input_file.txt).
 The script will process and split it into chunks before adding it to Chroma.

     Querying: After the text is added to the Chroma collection, you can ask the assistant any academic-related question.
 The assistant will retrieve relevant documents and generate an answer.